asinghvi17/diffusion-final/README.md

 ![See the gif here](example/lol.gif "Logo Title Text 1")

+Note that in this case, there is no heat loss to the outside.

 The two-dimensional case is planned for the ω release, but since we are currently on version `dVersion`, it is being neglected.
 The method, however, is simple - it is an extension, in fact, of the one-dimensional case - as is the three-dimensional case, although this has vast memory requirements.

 As for plotting, it is planned to store the plots in the `.hdf5` format to allow for easy replotting.